IU-PR/Capstone_project/content/docs/Groups/Bookinng.md

   the library to attach info about rooms to their pictures.
 - During this week, we met several times to synchronize our progress and to check our priorities.

+{{< hint danger >}}
+**Feedback**

+**External Feedback**<br>
+Very Good, but maybe better to follow some kind of User statisifaction metrics like NPS to better utilise this feedback.

+Also, you should provide links to this servey to proof what you are saying and to get feedback on them.

+**Testing**<br>
+Very Good

+**Iteration**<br>
+Good iteration plan
+But keep in mind

+An iteration plan is essentially the plan for an upcoming iteration.
+It would typically outline:
+* The goals and objectives for the iteration: what the team aims to achieve.
+* The features to be developed.
+* The tasks needed to develop these features.
+This might include coding, testing, design tasks, etc.
+* Any assumptions or dependencies.
+* A timeline for the iteration.

+**Overall**<br>
+The report is Amazing!!!.

+So far this is the best report I graded this week out of 11 teams

+**Grade: 5/5**

+_Feedback by Moofiy_
+{{< /hint >}}